-We may share personal information about you with the following international third parties, where different data protection legislation applies:
+We may share personal information about your child with the following international third parties, where different data protection legislation applies:

 - 3P (Mathletics) has its main data location as the East US 2 region within Microsoft Azure.
 In accordance with EU GDPR requirements, Microsoft Azure complies with both the EU-US privacy shield and EU Model Clauses. - The Schoolcomms Products and Services only processes personal information in the UK.
 Some supporting services (EG Microsoft CRM), might use cloud platforms that operate from Third Countries outside of the EEA.
-Where this is the case, Schoolcomms ensure that adequate safeguards are established to protect your data. - Class Dojo complies with the requirements set forth in the EU-U.S. and Swiss-U.S. Privacy Shield.
+Where this is the case, Schoolcomms ensure that adequate safeguards are established to protect your data. - Class Dojo complies with the requirements set forth in the EU-U.S. and Swiss-U.S. Privacy Shield. - Other schools if you move abroad - App or cloud server providers - Filtering and monitoring providers

-Where we transfer your personal data to a third-party country or territory, we will do so in accordance with UK data protection law.
+Where we transfer your child's personal data to a third-party country or territory, we will do so in accordance with UK data protection law